kaushikd24/LLM-Policy-Optimization/grpo/README.md

 # GRPO: Group Relative Policy Optimization

-##Overview
+### Overview

 **Group Relative Policy Optimization (GRPO)** is a lightweight and efficient reinforcement learning (RL) algorithm designed to fine-tune large language models (LLMs) *without* the computational overhead of a critic.
 It's particularly suited for tasks like instruction tuning and mathematical reasoning, where reward signal comparison across groups of outputs is more informative than scalar-valued feedback.

 This repo implements the GRPO algorithm with HuggingFace Transformers + LoRA (via PEFT), adapted for autoregressive language modeling tasks like math instruction tuning, preference learning, and beyond.

-> 💡 GRPO was originally introduced in [DeepSeekMath](https://arxiv.org/abs/2402.03300), where it helped outperform all open-source 7B–70B models on the MATH benchmark — with fewer parameters and less compute than PPO.
+> GRPO was originally introduced in [DeepSeekMath](https://arxiv.org/abs/2402.03300), where it helped outperform all open-source 7B–70B models on the MATH benchmark — with fewer parameters and less compute than PPO.

 ---

-## 🚀 Key Features
+### Key Features

-* 🔥 **KL-based loss over relative sequence scores** — no critic network needed.
+* **KL-based loss over relative sequence scores** — no critic network needed.
-* 🧩 **LoRA-compatible** via HuggingFace PEFT.
+* **LoRA-compatible** via HuggingFace PEFT.
-* 🛠️ Drop-in support for any `AutoModelForCausalLM`-style model (e.g., GPT-2, LLaMA).
+* Drop-in support for any `AutoModelForCausalLM`-style model (e.g., GPT-2, LLaMA).
-* 🧪 Built-in dataset support for GRPO-style JSON formats.
+* Built-in dataset support for GRPO-style JSON formats.
-* 🧮 Optimized for training efficiency using `Trainer`.
+* Optimized for training efficiency using `Trainer`.

 ---

-## 🗂️ Project Structure
+### Project Structure

 ```bash
 grpo/